zkhan93/raspi_power_button/README.md

-clone the repository to `/home/pi/repos/rpi_power_button` (feel free to choose a different path) lets call this `REPO_DIR`, replace `REPO_DIR` with this path for all the followgin commands.
+clone the repository to `/home/pi/repos/rpi_power_button` (feel free to choose a different path) lets call this `REPO_DIR`, replace `REPO_DIR` with this path for all the following commands.
-You also have to replace `REPO_DIR` with this path in `power_button.service` file at 2 places.

 There are 2 ways